adrelanos/vpn-firewall/README.md

 # Alternatives

 * One could play with the route command.
 * Much safer would be, if one would build something similar to [Whonix](https://github.com/adrelanos/Whonix).
 Very briefly, while Whonix uses Tor and consists of a Gateway and a Workstation, since the Workstation doesn't know it's own external IP, the Workstation can never leak it and never connect in the clear.
-One could create similary a VPNBOX.
+One could create similarly a VPNBOX.

 # Author